YOUR GIFTS MAKE IT HAPPEN

 - 2016 – Construction on the new building finally began in July, but only after we replaced our original contractor.
 In November, our second contractor encountered financial problems and stopped working on our building.

 - 2017 – We brought together an amazing team of MCC Austin members to act as our contractors and began organizing the project ourselves.
-Completion is anticipated in Spring 2017.
+Completion is anticipated in Fall 2017.

 “You can change the world with a hot bath, if you sink into it from a place of knowing that you are worth profound care, even when you’re dirty and rattled.”
 Anne Lamott